Things to do

 Scrammy drive—40km return (allow 2–4hrs)

 Find out who Scrammy was and share his view over spectacular Bladensburg National Park.
-Starting at Bladensburg Homestead, Scrammy Drive takes you over black soil plains, through spectacular jump-up country to the walking track leading to Scrammy Lookout.
-Pick up a drive guide brochure at the old homestead before setting out.
+Starting at Bladensburg Homestead, Scrammy Drive takes you over black soil plains, through spectacular jump-up country to a short walk to Scrammy Lookout.
+Watch your step at the lookout and stay away from the escarpment edge, remember to heed all safety signs and warnings .
 This drive can only be accessed by high clearance vehicles, a four-wheel-drive vehicle is recommended.

 Route of the River Gum—72km return to Winton (allow half a day)

 Starting at the Waltzing Matilda Centre in Winton, the Route of the River Gum passes 15 places of interest in Winton Shire and through Bladensburg National Park.
-Pick up a drive guide brochure from the Waltzing Matilda Centre before you head off.
+Pick up a self-guided drive brochure at Winton’s visitor information centre before you head off.

 Species lists are available from Wildlife Online.